coq/coq/doc/sphinx/proof-engine/tactics.rst

    the type of :g:`term`.
 This is deprecated in favor of :n:`pose proof`.
 If the head of term is :n:`@ident`, the tactic behaves as :n:`specialize @term`.

-   .. exn:: Variable @ident is already declared
+   .. exn:: Variable @ident is already declared.

 .. tacv:: eassert form as intro_pattern by tactic
    :name: eassert